oneibmcloud/ibm-cloud-garage-developer-bootcamp/06-recommendations-for-aftercare.md

 * _**New garage hires will be interned by their new teams.**_

-* _**In lieu of an internship, it is our strong recommendation that client engagements be coached by an experienced garager.**_
+* _**In lieu of an internship, it is our strong recommendation that client engagements on which new bootcamp graduates participate be coached by an experienced garager.**_